 Leaves San Jose before dawn.
 Riders are quickly out of San Jose and into foothills by Uvas Reservoir.
 Then cross through Gilroy and Hollister (@52 miles, fill up here) on the way to Airline Rd.
-Enjoy a long low traffic ride past Pinnacles National Monument with water support to a manned lunch control at Peachtree Rd (@114 miles).
-After 40 more quiet miles, arrive in civilization in San Miguel.
+Enjoy a long low traffic ride past Pinnacles National Park with water support to a manned lunch control at Peachtree Rd (@114 miles).
+After 40 more quiet miles, arrive in civilization in Paso Robles.
 Pass over the coast range via Hwy 46 and Old Creek Rd to the coast near Morro Bay.
 Continue by San Luis Obispo to the overnight stop in Santa Maria (@236 miles), which will be late night for most.
 This location was acclaimed by past riders as the best to set up for a great 2nd day.

 NOTE: past riders say this is a ride to savor, not to ride through.
 Anyone trying to ride through will miss seeing Foxen Canyon, Alisal Canyon, and the coast to Santa Barbara, experiencing the beauty of the city and the beaches.

 Leave Santa Maria after a good breakfast at dawn, and follow the whole length of rural Foxen Canyon and Ballard Canyon Rds into Buellton (@280 miles).
 To get to Gaviota – head to Solvang, and take Alisal Road to Nojoqui Summit, where riders join Hwy 101 (generally 8-10′ shoulder) to travel to Goleta (@322 miles) and Santa Barbara along the Pacific Ocean.